"Where there is no vision, the people will perish."

 Balancing career and family life is important to Senator Uresti.
 His wife, Lleanna, is a former school counselor and now the full-time Realtor and mother of two children, Sebastian and Katalina.
 Senator Uresti raised his two sons, Michael and Carlos, Jr., in the same neighborhood where he grew up.
 Both Michael and Carlos Jr. graduated from McCollum High School and have followed in their father's footsteps in their own ways.
 Michael is a 2005 graduate of Texas A&M University at College Station and obtained a law degree from his father's Alma Mater, St. Mary’s University School of Law.
 Carlos Jr. graduated from McCollum High School in 2004 and followed his roots to the same military branch as his father.
 He graduated from Texas A&M University in San Antonio as a Corporal in the U.S. Marine Corps Reserves and is now attending St. Mary’s University School of Law.

 A 1997 special election to the Texas House of Representatives opened the door to state politics for Senator Uresti.
 He served in the House for nine years and was the chairman of the Committee on Human Services during the 78th Legislature and the Committee on Government Reform during the 79th Legislature.
 Senator Uresti was elected to the Texas Senate in 2006, riding on his reputation as a champion of children, seniors, and veterans.
-During his seventeen years of public service as a State Representative and Senator, Senator Uresti has authored, co-authored, and sponsored numerous bills that have provided:
+During over twenty years of public service as a State Representative and Senator, Senator Uresti has authored, co-authored, and sponsored numerous bills that have provided: